Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Why Vets Take Dogs to the Back Room

-After taking your dog to the vet for some time, you may be used to seeing him taken to the back room for an exam.
+After taking your dog to the vet for some time, you may be used to watching them disappear to the back with the veterinary staff.
 But why is this necessary?
 And, more importantly, what happens behind those closed doors?

 As a former vet assistant, I can provide an insider view of the various reasons why your pet is taken to the back.